 Let’s tap into the conventional topic that some of our readers might not like.
 While men take pride in having muscle mass and size, women see it from a very different perspective.

-I have been getting frequent emails about tips to reduce the muscle mass and most of the emails came from female readers.
+I have been getting frequent emails about tips to reduce muscle mass and most of the emails came from female readers.
 Some of the queries are also coming from endurance athletes who are looking to lose some muscle mass for their respective endurance sports.

 It’s obvious, anyone who is looking to lose muscle is frustrated with the extra size and weight they have gained over a period of time.